- Rooftop solar PV fires in Australia

 IPPR argues that the next mayor should look to maximise solar deployment across the Greater London Authority estate, including the 5,700 acres of land and trackside space belonging to Transport for London, and ensure that mapping tools are made available to assess street-by-street potential for solar, which is then fed into planning decisions.

-Our Seaward Business Development Manager for Renewables, Michael Middlemast, is holding a series of free webinars throughout May and June and you're invited to join him.
+Seaward are holding a series of free webinars throughout May and June and you're invited to join us.

 Topics that will be covered include: